Tampa DUI Attorney

 In other states, the distinction between a DUI and a DWI depends on the person’s blood alcohol level (also called the person’s blood alcohol content).
 For example, in Maryland, if a person drives a car with a blood alcohol level between .07 and .08 they can be found guilty of DUI, but if their blood alcohol level is above .08 they can be found guilty of DWI.

-How Does A DUI Cases Typically Begin In Hillsborough County Florida?
+How Do DUI Cases Typically Begin In Hillsborough County Florida?

 Hillsborough County Florida DUI cases typically begin in five different ways.